Goldenrod or ragweed: Which causes allergies and which benefits pollinators?

 First off, they sport showy, golden flowers that attract pollinators such as bees and other insects.
 Their flower clusters occur in many forms but are always at the top of the plant.
 Many species’ flowers occur in spikes or flat-topped clusters.

-Goldenrods are also single-stemmed plants that have unlobed, lance-like leaves, arranged in an alternate pattern on the stem.
+Goldenrods are also single-stemmed plants with unlobed, lance-like leaves arranged in an alternate pattern on the stem.
 Leaves are often densely packed, giving them a slightly whorled appearance.

-So just remember that these yellow flowers you see across urban, suburban, rural and natural landscapes are great plants for pollinators, and aren't likely contributing to your allergies or your neighbors'.
+So remember that these yellow flowers you see across urban, suburban, rural and natural landscapes are great plants for pollinators and aren't likely contributing to your allergies or your neighbors'.
 There's almost certainly a less showy, more common plant triggering watery eyes.

 Monarch butterflies rest on blooming stiff goldenrod plants in an open prairie.